-The Joint MS4s will have:
+The Joint MS4s have:

-- update and complete its storm sewer system mapping, - develop an illicit discharge prohibition policy, - develop an illicit discharge detection and elimination program.
+- completed its storm sewer system mapping, - developed an illicit discharge prohibition policy, - developed an illicit discharge detection and elimination program.

-Written Illicit Discharge Detection and Elimination (IDDE) plans will be published by all municipalities within the Joint MS4s within the current permit cycle.
+Written Illicit Discharge Detection and Elimination plans will be published by all municipalities within the Joint MS4s within the current permit cycle.
 The updates to existing plans will be implemented as needed during the remaining years of the current permit cycle (April 2015 to March 2019) to address deficiencies amongst members.
 Proper documentation of outfall inspection and stormwater sampling and monitoring will be recorded using available standard PADEP forms.
-The Joint MS4s will explore the possibility of volunteer opportunities from local college students and interns and other organizations where appropriate.
+The Joint MS4s will explore volunteer opportunities from local college students and interns.

-MCM #4: CONSTRUCTION SITE RUNOFF CONTROL - to maintain a policy that addresses all construction related runoff situations.
+MCM #4: Construction SITE RUNOFF CONTROL - to maintain a policy that addresses all construction related runoff situations.
 For construction related issues, the Joint MS4s are: